 Different roles – not to mention personality types – call for spaces tailored to various tasks.
 The biggest mistake you can make is a half-hearted attempt at pleasing everyone, achieving nothing.

 For example, you don’t want to stick quiet workers next to salespeople who are constantly making calls and having loud discussions which disrupt focus.
-Makes sense, but it’s amazing how often it happens.
+Avoiding that situation makes sense, but it’s amazing how often it happens.

-Something as simple as equipping employees with laptops might enable you to better utilise space, giving everyone the freedom to shift around as needed.
+Something as simple as equipping staff with laptops might enable you to better utilise space, giving everyone the freedom to shift around as needed.